Leonardo-Boss/suckless-site/suckless.org/project_ideas.md

 developers.
 You will need them.

-***Requirements:*** Very good C knowledge, a very good knowledge in web standards and how to strop them down to the suckless level.
+***Requirements:*** Very good C knowledge, a very good knowledge in web standards and how to strip them down to the suckless level.